-He co-chaired the organisation for two years from its inception and on becoming Comunications Officer created the website.
+He co-chaired HouseProud for two years from its inception and on becoming Communications Officer created the website.
 Miles was nominated LGBT Diversity Champion of the Year in the 2017 NatWest LGBT Awards.

-Miles is also a passionate member of the CiH South East International Travel Group and travels abroad frequently to share best practice and global housing solutions.
+Miles is also a passionate member of the CIH International Travel Group and travels abroad frequently to share best practice and global housing solutions.
 Miles's visits have taken him to Copenhagen, Detroit, Mumbai, Chicago, Los Angeles, San Diego and Lille.

 Lynne Nicholls - Events Officer

-Lynne has been a passionate LGBT activist for 18 years, previously being the chair of the Pink Singers the longest-running LGBT choir in Europe.
-She became involved in HouseProud since its inception, taking on a variety of roles, and is currently HouseProud’s Co-Chair.
+Lynne is a passionate LGBT+ activist, and has chaired the Pink Singers - the longest-running LGBT choir in Europe.
+She became involved in HouseProud at its inception, taking on a variety of roles, including co-chair and is currently HouseProud’s Events Officer.

 Lynne has masterminded the HouseProud London Pride presence over many years, organising a vast number of housing staff and residents from many organisations to march together each year and alongside Pamela Sinnott founded HouseProud's bi-annual conference.